compops/qnmh-sysid2018/python/README.md

 ``` bash
 pip install quandl pymongo numpy scipy pandas matplotlib palettable cython
 ```
+The exact versions used when running the experiments in the paper are available in the `requirements.txt` file in the root folder of the repository.

 ### Cython
 Some of the code is written in Cython and requires compilation before it can be run.
 Please execute the following from the root directory